actions-marketplace-validations/ewilliams-zoot_jsv-action/README.md

 ## Inputs

+Rules
+1. The `key-and-file` list should always be equal to or longer than the `key-and-schema` list
+2. You can reference the same schema key in multiple `key-and-file` entries
+3. For each key, you must have at least one file and one schema

 ### key-and-file

 This input is a space-delimited string of keys and JSON files.
 The format is `key:file`, where the `key` is used to pair against the keys used in the `key-and-schema` input.